geotools/geotools/docs/user/library/coverage/jdbc/ddl.rst

 * ``-srs``

   The SRS needed for a spatial extension.
-Not required for universal and mySQL.
+Not required for universal and MySQL.

 * ``-targetDir``